vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

     OR
     **VMS**: "Tower, VMS, holding point Echo, Runway 24, ready for crosswind departure."

-All departing aircraft shall depart and climb to 1300ft.
+All departing aircraft shall depart and climb to `A013`.

 Tower will often issue "Depart on climb" instructions to aircraft leaving the CTR.
 This gives the pilot permission to leave the CN CTR on climb vertically as well as laterally.

 VFR aircraft departing into Class G airspace depart the CTR on an extended leg of the circuit.
 Clearance for VFR aircraft to operate in the CN CTR and VFR aircraft departing into Class G will be issued on CN TWR frequency.

-Left hand circuits are required for powered aircraft operating Runway 06 and Runway 10.
+Left hand circuits are required for powered aircraft operating RWY 06 and RWY 10.
-Right hand circuits are required for powered aircraft operating Runway 24 and Runway 28.
+Right hand circuits are required for powered aircraft operating RWY 24 and RWY 28.

 All aircraft departing the CTR into Class G airspace are to change to an appropriate SY TCU frequency when leaving the CTR.
 Specific transfer instructions will not be issued to VFR aircraft.